policygenius/laptop/StartingPostgresApp.md

-# Starting Postgresql
+# Starting Postgresql w/PostgresApp

-Since postgresql@9.6 is EoL and deprecated by Homebrew, an alternative is to use the PostgresApp.
-The app comes bundled with a handful of versions of postrgresql.
+Since postgresql@9.6 is EoL and deprecated by Homebrew, an alternative is to use the [PostgresApp](https://postgresapp.com ).
+The app comes bundled with a handful of versions of postgresql.

 ## Initializing a 9.6 DB